sw2719/steam-account-switcher/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Having an issue?
-Report it and I will try to fix it ASAP.
+about: Report a bug or any problem you are experiencing.
 title: "[BUG]"
 labels: bug
 assignees: sw2719